What is a Technical Writer? Definition + Examples

 These statistics are for full-time writers as well as freelancers writers currently working in any of the technical content development genres.

-In addition to that, the job itself is diversifying with the coming of new technology and operational processes in just about every industry.
-This presents a tremendous opportunity for job seekers who are looking to start their professional lives with technical writing, or existing writers looking to transition into the technical side.
+There's a tremendous opportunity for job seekers who are looking to start their professional lives with technical writing or existing writers looking to transition into the technical side.

-Technical writing can be an interesting field for technical communicators seeking better opportunities to expand their skills and engage both professionals and consumers with their content.
+Technical writing can be an exciting field for technical communicators seeking better opportunities to expand their skills and engage both professionals and consumers with their content.

 Frequently Asked Questions